-DES-3800:4#config multicast_fdb default 01-00-00-00-00-01 add 1-5 Command: config multicast_fdb default 01-00-00-00-00-01 add 1-5
+DES-3800:admin#config multicast_fdb default 01-00-00-00-00-01 add 1-5 Command: config multicast_fdb default 01-00-00-00-01 add 1-5

-Success.

-DES-3800:4#

-config fdb aging_time Purpose Used to set the aging time of the forwarding database.
-Syntax config fdb aging_time <sec 10-1000000=""></sec> Description The aging time affects the learning process of the Switch.
+Purpose Used to set the aging time of the forwarding database.

+Syntax config fdb aging_time <sec 10-1000000>

+Description The aging time affects the learning process of the Switch.
 Dynamic forwarding table entries, which are made up of the source MAC addresses and their associated port numbers, are deleted from the table if they are not accessed within the aging time.
 The aging time can be from 10 to 1000000 seconds with a default value of 300 seconds.
 A very long aging time can result in dynamic forwarding table entries that are out-of-date or no longer exist.
 This may cause incorrect packet forwarding decisions by the Switch.
 If the aging time is too short however, many entries may be aged out too soon.
 This will result in a high percentage of received packets whose source addresses cannot be found in the forwarding table, in which case the Switch will broadcast the packet to all ports, negating many of the benefits of having a switch.

-Parameters <sec 10-1000000=""> - The aging time for the MAC address forwarding database value.
-The value in seconds may be between 10 and 1000000 seconds.</sec> Restrictions Only administrator-level users can issue this command.
+Parameters <sec 10-1000000> - The aging time for the MAC address forwarding database value.
+The value in seconds may be between 10 and

+1000000 seconds.

-To set the fdb aging time:
+To set the FDB aging time:

-DES-3800:4#config fdb aging_time 300 Command: config fdb aging_time 300
+DES-3800:admin#config fdb aging_time 300

+Command: config fdb aging_time 300
-ç Success.

-[DES-3800:4#
+del ete fd b

-delete fdb Purpose Used to delete an entry to the Switch's forwarding database.
-Syntax delete fdb <vlan_name 32=""> <macaddr></macaddr></vlan_name> Description This command is used to delete a previous entry to the Switch's MAC address forwarding database.
-Parameters <vlan_name 32=""> - The name of the VLAN on which the MAC address resides. <macaddr> - The MAC address that will be added to the forwarding table.</macaddr></vlan_name> Restrictions Only administrator-level users can issue this command.
+Purpose Used to delete an entry to the Switch's forwarding database.

+Syntax delete fdb <vlan_name 32> <macaddr>

+Description This command is used to delete a previous entry to the Switch's MAC address forwarding database.

+<macaddr> - The MAC address that will be added to the forwarding table.